 William Cooper Stivelman, M.D. earned his medical degree in 1982 from Rosalynd Franklin University of Health Sciences/The Chicago Medical School in North Chicago, IL.
 He then completed a residency in Internal Medicine at Santa Barbara Cottage Hospital in Santa Barbara, California and a residency in ophthalmology at Northwestern University Medical Center (McGaw Medical Center, Lakeside Veterans' Administration Hospital, Children's Memorial Hospital, Evanston Hospital) in Chicago.
 He was also awarded a fellowship in Medical Ophthalmology, Glaucoma and Medical Retina at Mt.
 Zion Hospital and Medical Center in San Francisco.

 Dr. Stivelman is a Diplomate of the National Board of Medical Examiners and the American Board of Ophthalmology, and is a Fellow of the American Academy of Ophthalmology.
 His professional memberships include:

 Dr. Stivelman is an independent medical evaluator as well as an Expert Reviewer in Ophthalmology for the Medical Board of California.
-He is an assistant clinical professor of ophthalmology at Jules Stein Eye Institute - UCLA in Los Angeles.
+He is an Associate Clinical Professor of Ophthalmology at Stein Eye Institute - UCLA in Los Angeles.
 He has published articles in respected journals, co-produced an electronic cross-referenced ophthalmic lexicon currently in use at Northwestern University's Fluorescein Angiography Library and elsewhere, and co-authored and contributed to several books on classical music.
 Other honors and awards include:

 Dr. Stivelman is affiliated with the following hospitals: